 With pneumonia, your breathing may suddenly become rapid and shallow, or this symptom could develop gradually over the course of a few days.

 You may even experience breathlessness while you’re resting.
-Your doctor may prescribe medication or inhalers to help.
+Your doctor can prescribe medication or inhalers to help.
 Even as you try the suggestions below, make sure you keep up with your physician’s instructions and dosages.

 If the following suggestions don’t help and your breath becomes even shorter, seek immediate medical care.